mbojan/quarto-journal-cup/README.md

 # Quarto extension for Cambridge University Press journals

-> This is still underdeveloped WIP that I created without knowing https://github.com/christopherkenny/cambridge-medium, which you should use instead of this one.
+> This is an underdeveloped WIP that I created without knowing https://github.com/christopherkenny/cambridge-medium, which you should use instead of this one.